Evelyn Wood (teacher): Background

 In 1962 the Woods sold the business to a group of Washington investors, Diversified Education and Research Corporation (D.E.A.R.), which operated it mainly as a franchising system.
 Paying an undisclosed amount for the then-struggling business, D.E.A.R. also gave the Woods rights to market Evelyn Wood Reading Dynamics courses in Utah and Idaho free of the usual franchising costs.
 The Woods returned to Salt Lake City to run the franchise.
 At the same time, Evelyn served as a paid consultant to the parent company, remaining the face of Evelyn Wood Reading Dynamics to the world.

 In 1967 Famous Artists Schools Inc. acquired Evelyn Wood Reading Dynamics, by then operating in 67 cities.
 The company continued to spread geographically under its new owners, but enrollments proved disappointing.
 While reorganizing under Chapter 11 bankruptcy, Famous Artists, since renamed FAS International, sold the speed-reading concern to venture capitalists.

 The new owners revitalized the company through aggressive marketing.
 Having remained a consultant through the changes of ownership, Wood was placed on a busy schedule of radio interviews and TV appearances.
 The company arranged for President Jimmy Carter and his family to take an Evelyn Wood course, taught by a franchiser, at the White House.
 Coverage of the White House classes gave the company a needed lift.

-American Learning Corporation, a subsidiary of Encyclopædia Britannica, bought Evelyn Wood Reading Dynamics in May 1986, and it was later sold in September 1993 to Pryor Resources, a business seminar training company in Kansas City, Kansas.
-The business is currently owned by PARK University Enterprises, Inc.
+American Learning Corporation, a subsidiary of Encyclopædia Britannica, bought Evelyn Wood Reading Dynamics in May 1986, and it was later sold in September 1993 to Pryor Resources (now Pryor Learning, LLC), a business seminar training company in Mission, Kansas.

 After two strokes, Wood died 26 August 1995 in Tucson, Arizona at age 86.
 Her papers are archived at the Utah State Historical Society.

+She was portrayed by actress Whitney Palmer in the 2024 film Escape from Germany.